NiklasBeierl/writeups/defcon23qual/archive-bunker/writeup.md

 </TODO>

 # Zip!
 Y u so nasty???
-The keen reader might have observed that the format allows for some nasty ambiguities: Some header fields, like cksum and compression method are in the directory header AND member header, so which one takes precedence?
+The keen reader might have observed that the format allows for some nasty ambiguities: Some header fields, like `cksum` and `compression` are in the directory header AND member header, so which one takes precedence?
-We just checked the go implementation and it seems like it will only consider the values in the directory header for all fields, except for `extra-field-length`, which makes a lot of sense, since ignoring extra fields in the member header might otherwise cause an invalid read.
-This field is also a key part of our exploit: By setting the value very high, we can make the go zip reader read "below" the contents of our actual zip file -> meaning the old contents of the tar archive -> meaning the flag!
+We checked the go implementation and it seems like it will always use the value in the directory header for all fields, except `extra-field-length`.
+This field is also a key part of our exploit: By setting the value very high, we can make the go zip reader read "below" the contents of our actual zip file -> i.e. the contents of the tar archive -> the flag!

 Easy!
 Right?
 No. The trouble is that we can not control the zip metadata that `compress_files` will write.
-It will just open the provided archive and copy the members into a new zip archive with defaults for compression, extra-field-length, etc. In addition: The `download` function will panic and give us an empty file if the go zip reader encounters anything it doesn't like, for example invalid checksums or broken directory headers.
+It will just open the provided archive and copy the members into a new zip archive with defaults for compression, extra-field-length, etc. In addition: The `download` function give us an empty file if the go zip reader encounters anything it doesn't like, for example invalid checksums or broken directory headers.

 But truth be told, we do control one of the header fields: The member name!
 After a lot of head scratching our refined